Last updated: 2/7/2019

 Most of our real estate holdings are in a self-directed solo-401(k), so we can’t touch the money.
 This works out well for us since these investments are long-term in nature.

-We have $30,000 in cash.
-This is a little less than what I’d want to have going into full retirement, but since Mrs. 1500 still works, I’m OK with it now.
+We have $40,000 in cash.
+This is a little less than what I’d want to have

 Ideally, I would like to have my portfolio equally balanced between real estate and the stock market.
 This provides for a simple way to rebalance.
 The real estate holdings generate cash flow and I let my allocation determine where the new dollars get deployed.
 For example, if the stock market drops 20%, new cash would get deployed into index funds.
 On the other hand, if the stock market were to grow 25% in 2019 (unlikely!), I’d look for new real estate investments to deploy money to.

-New (crappy) house: The real estate market has started to slow down here in Colorado, so maybe we’ll purchase another home to fix up.
+New (crappy) house: The real estate market has started to slow down here in Colorado, so we may purchase another home to fix up.
 We looked at one recently that is an ideal candidate, but currently too expensive:

 Some have asked why I still take on these projects.
 Why trouble yourself with a business or a house flip if you’ve already won the race?
 I don’t need more money.